eic/eic.github.io/_documentation/tutorials.md

 #### Please join the [Mattermost Software Tutorials](https://chat.epic-eic.org/main/channels/software-tutorials) channel for updates/announcements and questions about tutorials.

 #### Note that the tutorials as presented below are not intended to be followed in a strict sequence.
 New users should start with the "Setting up an enviornment" tutorial.
 Beyond this, we encourage users to pick and choose the tutorialson topics they want to explore.
+Current tutorials are summarised in the table below -

 | Tutorial | Difficulty | Tags | Description | Resources |
 | --- | --- | --- | --- | --- |